 Benefits & applications of co-browsing

-Co-browsing is an elegant solution to avoid situations like these.
+Co-browsing is an elegant solution to provide better customer support:

 - Use co-browsing to resolve customer support issues before they escalate (no more struggling to find the red button)